 4) Culture shock

-Moving to a new country may come with a fare share of culture shock, which may require some adjustment.
-While the exotic people and customs might have been exciting and fascinating when visiting there on holiday, these may end up becoming a complete annoyance further down if having to deal with them on a permanent basis.
+Moving to a new country may come with a fair share of culture shock, which may require some adjustment.
+While the new customs and traditions might have been exciting and fascinating when visiting there on holiday, these may end up becoming an annoyance further down the line if having to deal with them on a permanent basis.

 Expats need to research the local customs and laws carefully before settling in a country as what might be legal in one country may be illegal or highly regulated in another.
 Depending on one’s lifestyle and preferences, some questions would be: Does the country have freedom of religion?
 Do I need to learn the local language?
 Is the local language easy to learn?
 Are there restrictions on personal freedoms?
 Is homosexuality legal?
 Is the consumption of alcohol legal?
 Am I able to purchase property?

 Many expat retirees get by quite well without ever learning the local language.
 In countries such as Spain, for example, this is often because they live in quite insular expat groups, where exposure to the local language and culture is not an issue.
 However, other destinations might not be as easy to integrate into without a firm grasp of the language.
 Expats should at least attempt to learn enough of the language for day-to-day interactions like going to the shops or visiting a doctor.